dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 ## Blazor app files

-Blazor apps use the following special files:
+Blazor apps use the following special files and components:

 * [\_Host.cshtml](xref:blazor/routing#aspnet-core-endpoint-routing-integration) &ndash; A Razor page where the app's components are rendered.
 * [\_Imports.razor](xref:blazor/layouts#centralized-layout-selection) &ndash; Imports namespaces for Razor components.
 * [App.razor](xref:blazor/routing#route-templates) &ndash; Maintains the `Router` component, which enables routing to each component in the app with a specified route.
 * [NavLink component](xref:blazor/routing#navlink-component) &ndash; A framework-provided component that renders navigational links to other Razor components.
-The `NavLink` component automatically indicates a selected state when its component has been loaded, which helps the user understand which component is currently displayed.
+The `NavLink` component automatically indicates a selected state when its component is loaded, which helps the user understand which component is currently displayed.

 ## Build components